CometVoid/Cataclysm/Adversaries/Rivals/Sprocket.md

-A clockwork automaton made by a mysterious artificer, Sprocket is an outlaw who wields dual revolvers and wears a brown leather hat with a red feather and scarf.
-Sprocket has an affinity for clockwork magic
+# Summary

+Sprocket is a fully sentient clockwork golem recovered by [[Esky]] from an ancient temple in the [[desert realm]].
+He dual wields lever action pistols, has a red cape, and wears a cowboy hat.